 Don’t lose track.
 Make sure your most important details are written in sections that are located RIGHT UP FRONT AND CENTER.
 Just SEE TO IT you don’t insert quick reminders or notes in sections you seldom go.
 This way you keep your thoughts aligned and focused.

 Do you have interesting tips to share?
-It would be great if you can leave them at the comments below.
+It would be great if you can leave them in the comments below.